How to write a successful personal statement for graduate school

 - Your talents: what can you bring to the program?

 - Your goals: what do you hope the program will do for you?

-- An encounter or event that changed your perspective
+- A personal experience that changed your perspective

 - A story from your family’s history